Friday, November 30, 2018

 Delphine Desires!

 Another World was released by Delphine Software back in 1991 and is nothing less than a legendary 16-bit game.
-In fact, it's groundbreaking and something everyone fondly remembers?
+In fact, it was groundbreaking!
 The gameplay feels like a cross between Prince Of Persia with dollops of Dragon's Lair thrown in.
 This creation is a unique combination that Eric Chahi should be proud of.

-Everyone already knows this game so well.
+Everyone already knows this game well.
 I have wanted to feature Another World for ages but, it's kinda like trying to review Dungeon Master or Captain Blood.
 What's the point?
-So I figured I would base this feature on its aesthetics to, hopefully, persuade you ST Nutters to replay it all over again :)
+So I figured I'd base this feature on its aesthetics to, hopefully, persuade you ST Nutters to replay it :)

-Our adventure begins with an intro depicting how our unfortunate hero, Lester Chaykin, managed to find himself in such a strange new world.
-Okay, the intro is good but we're not talking Race Drivin' standards - as the elevator scene is boring!
+Our adventure begins with an intro depicting how our unfortunate hero, Lester Chaykin, managed to find himself in a strange world.
+The intro is good but we're not talking Race Drivin' standards - as the elevator scene is boring!
 However, it's definitely worth watching.
-I also like the sound effects, especially on the Atari STe.
-Nice!!
+I like the sound effects, especially on the Atari STe!!

-Okay, let's check out a few photos to prove why you should consider replaying this classic...
+Let's check out a few photos to prove why you should consider replaying this...

 We start in deep waters so hurry!!
 Before something reaches up to get you!